MikeRogers0/MikeRogersIO/source/blog/2014-05-20-my-OSX-setup.html.md

 ## Homebrew and Homebrew Cask

 It's a super pain to go and install all the apps and scripts I need, so I install [Homebrew](https://brew.sh/) and [Homebrew Cask](https://formulae.brew.sh/cask/) to quickly install the stuff I want.
-Here are the essential libaries and apps I normally install:
+Here are the essential libraries and apps I normally install:

 ```bash
 #!/usr/bin/env sh